tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 **Queues**

 `Hook` defaults to running on a queue, and defaults to the applications default queue.
-`ConfigurableHook` does not default to a queue and will only run on the queue specified.
+`ConfigurableHook` does not default to using a queue and will only run on a queue when the queue is specified

 ```php
 // Hook